zackees/digital-ocean-cluster/README.md

 # About

-This library concurrent creates and runs digital ocean droplets throug the doctl command line interface.
+This library concurrent creates and runs digital ocean droplets through the doctl command line interface.

 To develop software, run `. ./activate`